ww-tech/lookml-tools/README.md

 brew install graphviz
 ```

-You will need to install dependencies:
+For all tools, you will need to install dependencies:
 ```
   pip install -r requirements.txt
 ```